indiejames/vscode-clojure-debug/readme.md

 #### Executing Code

 There are two different ways to execute code in the REPL.
-The first way is to select code in an editor and execute that using the `Clojure: Evaluate selected text` command from the command palette (shift+cmd+p), or by using the keybinding shortcut (cmd+alt+e on mac or ctrl+alt+e on win/linux).
+The first way is to select code in an editor and execute that using the `Clojure: Evaluate selected text` command from the command palette (`shift+cmd+p`), or by using the keybinding shortcut (`cmd+alt+e` on mac or `ctrl+alt+e` on win/linux).
 Code evaluated in this way is evaluated in the namespace of the open file.
-Evaluating code from withiin an editor is facilitated by a helper (shift+ctrl+m) that expands the current selection to the next outer form.
+Evaluating code from within an editor is facilitated by a helper (`shift+ctrl+m`) that expands the current selection to the next outer form.
 Repated invocation will continue to expand the selection.

 The second way to evaluate code is by typing it into the debug console input box as shown below.
 Code evaluated